cybernerd28/Google-Cyber-Security-Portfolio/README.md

 <br>

-And I was able to brush up on a lot of fundamental information and develop even further in the following skills:
+I was able to brush up on a lot of fundamental information and develop even further in the following skills:

 <li>Python</li>
 <li>SQL</li>